joelvaneenwyk/alt-snap-windows/AltSnap.md

    Set to 0 to snap to the pointed zones (default, old behavior).
    Set to 1 to snap to the zone which center is the nearest from cursor.
    The second mode will be needed if you want to use overlapped zones.
 - The Test Window will now also display the mouse events.
 - The test Window will now have a full-screen mode (toggle with F11).
 - Added the `MenuShowEmptyLabelWin` Advanced option to display the windows with empty titles inside the Windows list menu. #401 @mbartlett21
 - Add the **All windows list** action that will behave like the Window list action but will even display windows outside the current monitor.
 Thanks to @mbartlett21 for this. #384
 - You can now set `IgnoreMinMaxInfo` option in the Advanced section of the ini file if you want to ba able to resize Windos beyond their usual limits, Set to 0 (default) to always disable, set to 1 to ignore the minimum size, 2 to ignore maximum size and 3 to ignore both. #374
 - You can set the `MenuShowOffscreenWin=1` in the [Advanced] section of the ini file to still display windows in a windows menu even if they are outside of any monitors.
 Thanks to @mbartlett21. #384
 - The *clear AltSnap state* key can now be set to any other key, using the `ESCkeys` key list in the [Input] section of the ini file.
-Defalut value is `1B` (ESCAPE), like with previous AltSnap versions. #386
+Default value is `1B` (ESCAPE), like with previous AltSnap versions. #386

-- Fixed inconsistant key state leading to drag-free actions not working and to blocked LMB in some cases. #392, #388.
+- Fixed inconsistent key state leading to drag-free actions not working and to blocked LMB in some cases. #392, #388.
 - Fixed: Now FancyZones snapped Windows will be restored to their proper dpi-scaled size.
 If this causes any issues for you you can always set `FancyZone=2` in the [Zones] section to prevent scaling.